C3n7ral051nt4g3ncy/TraceLabs-Flag-Categories-Guide/README.md

 <img width="233" src="https://github.com/C3n7ral051nt4g3ncy/TraceLabs-Flag-Categories-Guide/assets/104733166/d5b1826a-83a7-4081-82a2-51bcdf33d2a8">

 I've participated in five Trace Labs events, and I take each event very seriously.
 Among these, my teams achieved **2 silver badges** coming in at 2nd Place, **a gold badge (previously known as a Black Badge) for winning the event**, and a sixth-place finish. <br>

-Unfortunately, the 5th event led to our disqualification due to a rookie teammate unknowingly breaking the rules.
+Unfortunately, the 5th event led to our disqualification due to a rookie teammate unknowingly breaking the rules with a passive recon technique which doesn't alert the target, but still that is **forbidden** in Trace Labs rules.

 It underscores the importance of:

-**Reading the Rules**: Before participating, ensure you're familiar with the official rules. <br>
+- **Reading the Rules**: Before participating, ensure you're familiar with the official rules. <br>
 The rules can be found here --> https://www.tracelabs.org/about/search-party-rules

-**Joining the Trace Labs Discord Server**: Engage and stay informed through the Trace Labs Discord server --> https://discord.com/invite/tracelabs
+- **Joining the Trace Labs Discord Server**: Engage and stay informed through the Trace Labs Discord server --> https://discord.com/invite/tracelabs

 **Remember, in team events, individual actions can impact everyone.
 Always be considerate of your teammates, take the time to read the rules.**